-- Critical infrastructure is more resilient to natural hazards, intentional and accidental harmful human actions, including cyberattacks; - Critical infrastructure operators and authorities have better mapping of the interdependencies relevant for the addressed sector(s); - Critical infrastructure operators and authorities have access to improved monitoring, risk and threat assessment, forecast, and if applicable modelling tools as well as cyber- and physical security solutions; - Critical infrastructure operators and authorities have access to increased post-incident investigation capabilities contributing to better crisis prevention, preparedness, management and response; - Effective digital tools to conduct virtual and physical stress tests are available for relevant security practitioners; - Training curricula for critical infrastructure operators, authorities and/or first responders are developed.
+- Critical infrastructure is more resilient to natural hazards, intentional and accidental harmful human actions, including cyberattacks; - Critical infrastructure operators and authorities have better mapping of the interdependencies relevant for the addressed sector(s) also in view of better managing potential multi-hazard, cross-sectorial and cross border crisis; - Critical infrastructure operators and authorities have access to improved monitoring, risk and threat assessment, forecast, and if applicable modelling tools as well as cyber- and physical security solutions; - Critical infrastructure operators and authorities have access to increased post-incident investigation capabilities contributing to better crisis prevention, preparedness, management and response; - Effective digital tools to conduct virtual and physical stress tests are available for relevant security practitioners; - Training curricula for critical infrastructure operators, authorities and/or first responders are developed.

 Scope: Under this open topic, proposals are invited to address new challenges, and/or develop innovative solutions to existing challenges in order to increase the resilience of critical infrastructure.
-Proposals should primarily address infrastructure sector(s) and/or interdependencies that are not covered, in particular by the past Horizon Europe calls: Resilient Infrastructure 2023 and Resilient Infrastructure 2024.
-If they relate to some of the topics covered by Horizon Europe Calls Resilient Infrastructure 2021-2022, the proposals should convincingly explain how they will build on and not duplicate them.
+Proposals should primarily address sector(s) and/or interdependencies that are not covered, in particular by the past Horizon Europe calls: Resilient Infrastructure 2023 and Resilient Infrastructure 2024.
+If they relate to some of the topics covered by Horizon Europe Calls Resilient Infrastructure 2021-2022, the proposals should convincingly explain how they will build on their outcomes and not duplicate them.